 In the wake of school shootings by teenagers, everyone is running back and forth trying to find a possible cause to these monstrosities.
 Why would a ‘normal’ kid suddenly go berserk and try to end the lives of their teachers and peers?

-While each case is different due to the various variables that could have triggered each shooter, there are things that most of them have in common and which are worth investigating.
-Is there a link between video games, drug abuse, and the availability of violent weapons such as guns and the shootings?
+While each case differs due to various variables that triggered each shooter, they share common elements.
+These common factors are worth investigating to understand the root causes of school shootings.
+Is there a link between video games, drug abuse, and violent weapon availability?
+Do these factors contribute to school shootings when combined together in certain individuals?
 This article will discuss that connection.

 Most high school going kids are more than likely active gamers.
 And while video games have been shown to significantly improve visual-spatial skills, there can be too much of a good thing.
 Video games, especially modern ones that are mission-centered, are designed to hook the individual for hours on end.
 Additionally, there are so many levels or layers to a game that it might take weeks or months for one to complete just one game.
 And with the thousands of games available, the individual is more than likely going to have a lot on their hands.
 This constant playing is likely to result in a condition known as video gaming addiction.